laserpants/trombone/README.md

 ### Static file serving

-Trombone can also be used as a simple file server.
+Trombone can also act as a simple file server.
 Files located under the `public` directory or any of its subdirectories, are HTTP accessible to everyone.
 E.g.,

     public/image.png   <~>   http://localhost:3000/image.png